Flight zone: Animal handling

 The flight zone is an important principle for herding, working, and mustering livestock.
 An animal can be stimulated to move simply by skirting its flight zone, and the animal will move in the desired direction according to the point of balance.
 The point of balance is usually located at the animal's shoulder according to their wide angled vision.
-An over-stimulated animal will have a larger flight zone, for example an excited or scared animal.
+An overstimulated animal will have a larger flight zone, for example an excited or scared animal.
 A Cumulative Flight Zone is formed when animals move in a herd.
 In this situation the lead animal's and the following animals' Points of Balance, within the cumulative flight zone, must both be crossed to entice movement.

 The flight distance during handling is usually 1.5 to 7.6 m for beef cattle raised in a feeding operation and up to 30 m on mountain ranges.
 Brahman cattle have a larger flight zone than most English breeds.
 The flight zone can be thought of as the animal's personal space.
 The size of the flight zone is determined by the tameness of the animal; the more domesticated an animal, the smaller the zone.
 Fully tame animals have no flight zone.

 The flight zones in cattle vary depending on the situation they are experiencing.
 Novel situations increase their flight zone, while accustomed stimuli will decrease their flight zone.
 The flight zone is larger in the front than behind, due to the majority of their senses pointing forward.
 As the animal becomes more relaxed in a situation or with a person its flight zone will reduce.
 The cow's prior experiences with humans has also been shown to affect their flight zone.
 Cows with positive handling experiences were shown to have smaller flight zones than those with negative handling experiences.

 Studies with sheep indicated that animals confined in a narrow alley had a smaller flight zone compared to animals confined in a wider alley.

 Handlers sometimes make the mistake of deeply invading the flight zone when animals are being driven down an alley or into an enclosed area such as a crowd pen.
 If the handler deeply penetrates the flight zone, the animals may turn back and run over them in an attempt to escape.
 Confining a livestock animal in a crush (chute) or alley can make it feel more secure and thus reduce the size of the flight zone; however, it does not eliminate the flight zone.
 An animal in a livestock raceway or alley that feels threatened may panic and injure itself or other animals.
 If handlers lean over fences around animals they penetrate the "zone of safety" and may cause the animals to rear.